jrickeqnr/DataAnalyzer/README.md

    - Choose to fix outliers by interpolation or keep them as is.

 3. **Model Selection**:
+   - Choose from multiple regression models including:
+     - Linear Regression
-   - Currently only supports Elastic Net regression.
+     - Elastic Net (with L1/L2 regularization mix)
-   - More models will be added in future versions.
+     - XGBoost
+     - Gradient Boosting
+     - Neural Network

 4. **Variable Selection**:
    - Select which features (independent variables) to use.